EchoWOO/AirBNB/README.md

 ## Images<a name="Images"></a>

 The main graphics that shows the findings of the code can be found in the images folder.
-A PDF blog post is also available [here](https://github.com/EchoWOO/AirBNB/blob/master/Blogpost.pdf) to explain the results in a non-techincal way.
+A blog post is also available [here](https://echowoo.com/blog_airbnb_price.html) to explain the results in a non-techincal way.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>